 - Events, such as weddings or funerals

 Although they are called ‘gypsy fortune-telling cards’ I have to say as a Romany Gypsy I have never actually seen any Romany Gypsy person use these cards for divination and fortune-telling.
-I suspect that they are actually a eastern European inventions.
+I suspect that they are eastern European inventions.

 Haruspicy involves analyzing the entrails (mainly livers) of sacrificial animals (goats, sheep, chicken) as a means of divination.
 The Babylonians believed that blood contained the life force and that it originated in the liver, hence the liver's special status.
 They separated the liver into different domains and assigned each a God/Goddess.
-During an important event, an animal would be sacrificed and it's liver examined.
-The reader or Bārû would give their interpretation based on size, shape, color and texture of each liver area.
+During an important event, an animal would be sacrificed, and it's liver examined.
+The reader or Bārû would give their interpretation based on size, shape, color, and texture of each liver area.

 Along with Mesopotamians the Greeks were well-known for their practice of Haruspicy.
 In the Bible, The Book of Ezekiel (21:21) mentions Haruspicy, Belomancy and possibly Teraphim together.

 Many spiritual religions involve animal sacrifice, even in modern times but Haruspicy as a divination practice has died down.
 There are texts on ancient religions which look at the subject of liver divination so you could learn if you're willing to dig deep into history.
-However, due to effort, time, animal killing and animal cruelty laws in many countries I advise you to look for another type of fortune-telling unless you like a serious challenge!
+However, due to the effort, time, animal killing and animal cruelty laws in many countries, I advise you to look for another type of fortune-telling unless you like a serious challenge!

 Ifá is a method of divination and religious system which originated in Western Africa.
 Ifá divination is a component of several ATRs and is practiced by priests and priestesses.

 The Iching is the most well-known Chinese forms of divination in the West.
 The method involves throwing coins multiple times, taking note of how they land, and interpreting the pattern created based on the Book of Changes.